 The eye lies in a bony socket called the orbit and is surrounded by a cushion of thick fatty tissue called the orbital fat.
 Orbital fat has many functions, including eye protection, and is responsible for the eyelid’s regular smooth contour.

 The eyelid skin and muscles are also common sites for aging marks.
 Aging leads to weakening the muscles, connective tissue, and loss of skin elasticity resulting in increased redundancy of the eyelid skin.
-In addition, the skin is weighed down by the effect of gravity.
+In addition, gravity weighs down the skin.

 The interplay of these factors leads to classic hooding of the upper lids, a condition called dermatochalasis.
 Moreover, weakening of the orbital septum and herniation of the orbital fat adds to the bulging appearance.
 Dermatochalasis can be very severe to the extent that it can obstruct the upper field of vision.